snlab/alto-doc/ECS_user_guide.md

 ```

 #### Connect to the alto server
-* Connet the network to the alto server.
+Connect the network to the alto server.

-	For emulation: you can use mininet to emulate a network environment.
+* For emulation: you can use mininet to emulate a network environment.

 ```
-sudo mn --contorller remote,<hostname> --topo tree,3 --switch ovsk,protocols=OpenFlow13
+sudo mn --controller remote,192.168.0.24 --topo tree,3 --switch ovsk,protocols=OpenFlow13
 ```

 ### ALTO Client

 #### Send ECS request

-* ALTO client send the ECS request to the ALTO server.
+ALTO client send the ECS request to the ALTO server.

 ```
 curl -l -H "Content-type: application/alto-endpointcostparams+json" -X POST -d `cat XXX.json` 192.168.1.24:8080/controller/nb/v2/alto/endpointcost/lookup -v
 ```
-where XXX.json contains the infromation of the request including cost type, sources and destinations.
+where XXX.json contains the information of the request including cost type, sources and destinations.

 **XXX.json:**